michael-taylor/TakeIt/exampleSite/content/posts/basic-syntax/index.md

     -   Milk
     -   Cheese

+#### Definition list

+editor
+: a person who is in charge of and determines the final content of a text, particularly a newspaper or magazine

+publisher
+: a person or company that prepares and issues books, journals, music, or other works for sale

+writer
+: a person who has written a particular text

+#### Task list

+- [x] Write the press release
+- [ ] Update the website
+- [ ] Contact the media

 ## Other Elements — abbr, sub, sup, kbd, mark

 <abbr title="Graphics Interchange Format">GIF</abbr> is a bitmap image format.